Your browser is not supported or outdated so some features of the site might not be available.

 6.2 Neutral Sound

 The EarFun Air Pro 3 are mediocre for neutral sound.
 Out of the box, they have a very excited sound profile that delivers intense bass.
 The extra punch, rumble, and boom overwhelm vocals and instruments, and to compensate, there's also a lot of treble, making these sounds harsh.
 Sibilants like cymbals are also piercing.
-Luckily, you can fine-tune their sound to your liking using their companion app's graphic EQ and presets.
+You can fine-tune their sound to your liking using their companion app's graphic EQ and presets.
+They also support aptX Adaptive if you want to stream audio in higher quality than the default SBC Bluetooth codec.

 Pros